Brewery Pressure-Rated Vessels FAQ

 What are general ASME requirements?

 This depends on tank geometry and pressure rating.
-The ASME code is divided into multiple sections that allow for different design ratings and pressures.
-Pressure vessels that are built for breweries will fall under AMSE Section VIII Division 1 code.
-This section of the code relates to pressure vessel that a have a rating between 15 psi to 300 psi and have a diameter greater than 6u0022.
+The ASME code is divided into multiple sections that allow for different design criteria and pressures.
+Pressure vessels that are built for breweries will fall under AMSE Boiler and Pressure Vessel Code Section VIII Division 1.
+This section of the code relates to pressure vessel that a have a rating between 15 psi to 300 psi and have a diameter greater than 6 in (152 mm).

 Do pressurized tanks need a pressure relief valve (PRV)?